jdittrich/userNeedResearchBook/text/allURBook.md

 </div>

 Very often you may uncover that the reality is far less consistent and far more context depended than in the general examples.
-But it is more interesting and inspiring as well:
+The findings are more interesting and inspiring as well:

  <div class="example">

- »Well, in this project we have a tight deadline.
+ Participant: »Well, in this project we have a tight deadline.
 So we needed to speed up.
-So I did some research… well I reused some I did have from a similar project and talked to a fellow student who did something similar.
+So I did some research… well, I reused some I did have from a similar project…  and talked to a fellow student who did something similar.
 And then…«

 </div>

-By asking for examples and specific events instead of context free generalizations you can get more information and avoid doing research on »general«, possibly not actually practiced ways of work.
+By asking for examples and specific events instead of context free generalizations, you can get more information and avoid doing research on »general«, possibly not actually practiced ways of work.

 ![observing user’s actions after asking for a demonstration](../images/ObservationDesignU3Cutting.jpg)

 ## Wrap it up

 When you covered the topics you wanted to know about and explored them sufficently it may be time to wrap up.
 I made the experience that after 30 minutes I covered the my general questions.
-However, getting to know complex workflows takes longer, same goes for getting deeper insights into (work) culture.
+However, getting to know complex workflows takes longer.
+Same goes for getting deeper insights into (work) culture.
 As well, using observations and/or mapping tasks will need some time too.
-So if you go beyond a simple interview you should plan 1-2h.
+So if you go beyond a simple interview you should plan 1-2h for one research session.

-But don’t let this estimations fence you in: You will develop some intuition on how the interview flows.
-Keep in mind that it should be comfortable for the participant.
+Don’t let this estimations fence you in: You will develop some intuition for the flow of the interview and how long it should take.

+Keep in mind that the research session should be comfortable for the participant.
 If he/she looks absent, yawns etc. it is time to wrap it up.

 Before I finish I go through my cheat sheet and see if I did cover my questions.
-If I got answers to them I try to summarize what I learned so far by going through my notes and verbalize the information.
+I try to summarize what I learned from the participant by going through my notes and verbalize the information.
 You can even announce it like this:

  <div class="example">

  This was very interesting.
-So to wrap it up I want to give a brief summary of what I learned.
+To wrap it up I want to give a brief summary of what I learned.
 Please feel free to correct me, if I misunderstood something!
-So: Your, you sad that your work consists of…
+So: Your, you said that your work is to…

 </div>

-Thus you can fill up any gaps and you have an ending that is not abrupt.
+By verbalizing what you learned you can fill up any gaps and you have an ending that is not abrupt.
 When you finished going though your notes, thank the participant for taking the time.
 If you have any incentives or compensation, give them to the participant.
-As well I try to summarize the next steps in the research.
-I think it is nice to let them know how the data matters for
+In addition, I try to summarize the next steps in the research.
+I think it is nice to let the participant know, how the data matters for
-you:
+me:

  <div class="example">

- So my next steps would be going though audio and notes.
-After anonymizing the data me and my colleague analyze your data and the data from other interviews to find out how graphic designers work.
-And we will try to improve our service by making it more suitable to this workflow.
+ My next steps would be going though audio and notes.
+After anonymizing the data I and my colleague analyze your data and the data from other research session to find out how graphic designers work.
+We will try to improve our service by making it more suitable to this workflow.

 </div>

-The notes and later added supplements from my memory are treated alike in my documents (though they could be easily made different from each other) However, I take care that later added design ideas and research questions are still easily distinguishable from the primary data that I gathered in the interview.

 ## Recording